Back Pain Treatment

 Simple Techniques for Treating Back Pain

 Simple techniques such as cold and heat therapy—applying ice or heating packs to the affected area—can help relieve back pain by reducing stiffness and inflammation.
 This simple technique is usually effective in treating back pain due to arthritis, muscle strains, and more.

 NSAIDs (non-steroidal anti-inflammatory drugs) are also helpful in reducing both pain and inflammation.
 Physical therapy involving massage, specific exercise programs and other techniques can go a long way in the treatment of back pain.

 Core strengthening exercises can be an essential part of long-term recovery plan after a back injury, as building up the core muscles in the back and abdomen can help prevent future injuries and pain from occurring.
-All of these techniques, especially used in combination, can be helpful in treating back pain due to muscle, tendon or ligament strains or sprains, as well as pain due to arthritis, degenerative disc disease and ankylosing spondylitis.
+All these techniques, especially used in combination, can be helpful in treating back pain due to muscle, tendon, or ligament strains or sprains, as well as pain due to arthritis, degenerative disc disease, and ankylosing spondylitis.

 Acupuncture to Treat Back Pain

 Acupuncture is an ancient healing technique of Traditional Chinese Medicine that can be a highly effective treatment for back pain.
 This noninvasive technique involves stimulating specific points on the body with extremely fine, sterile needles to promote the natural healing process.
 Acupuncture can be a beneficial component of treatment for back pain linked to arthritis and post-surgery pain.